 Ever wondered how white flour is made?

 Commercial wheat production is a study in pesticide application.
-Not only are the starting seeds treated with fungicide, the growing wheat is sprayed with hormones such as cycocel to influence production.
+Not only are the starting seeds treated with fungicide, but the growing wheat is also sprayed with hormones such as cystocele to influence production.
 More pesticides are added in the field, as the growing season progresses.

 It is from this pesticide soaked grain that commercial flour is made.